 PParents and students are required to attend a program orientation.
 At this orientation, former first year program participants and staff provide an overview of the first year program, review important dates and forms, and answer any questions you may have about the program.
 The orientation is typically held three days after acceptance announcements, in early December.

 Students are expected to participate in fundraising for a portion of their own program fees.
 Global Visionaries works closely with youth and families to offer structured fundraising opportunities throughout the year.

 Global Visionaries offers a condensed version of the year-long program each summer for participants living in the Evanston area.
-Instead of meeting monthly throughout the school year, ETHS Intensive participants will cover all program curriculum during a three-day workshop prior to travel.
+Instead of meeting monthly throughout the school year, Evanston and Chicago metro Intensive participants will cover all program curriculum during a two-day workshop prior to travel.
 The workshop introduces participants to systematic oppression, environmental conservation, global citizenry, and Guatemalan culture and history.
 See the "Important Program Dates" tab above for exact workshop and travel dates.

 International Service Work